lejpiodan-ux/Sql_Code_Examples/Subquerry/01_Low_Frequency_products/README.md

 Products Analysis with low frequency orders.
 Used Database : Northwind

+## Description:
 The goal of this query was to find products which are selling less often than average number of orders for all products, and then identify customers who purchased them.

-## Description:

-Tables used in Query:
+## Tables used in query

 ##### "Products"
 ##### "Order Details"